Five men convicted for audacious $123M jewels heist in Dresden - KTVZ

 The judges of Dresden’s Regional Court imposed multi-year prison sentences on the five defendants who were convicted.

-Rabieh Remo, one of the main perpetrators, will serve six years and two months in prison, according to MDR.
+Rabieh Remo, one of the main perpetrators, will serve six years and two months in prison, the chief prosecutor said.
 His accomplice, Wissam Remmo, received six years and three months while Bashir Remmo was sentenced to five years and 10 months.
 Another participant in the crime was sentenced to four years and four months in prison under the Juvenile Criminal Code.

 The four defendants had made confessions and returned part of the loot.
 A fifth defendant was sentenced to five years in juvenile detention – with the inclusion of an earlier conviction.
 The 24-year-old denied his involvement in the burglary until the very end.
-He claimed to have participated means of committing the crime, such as the axs.
+He claimed to have participated in obtaining tools used to commit the crime, such as the axes.

+In December 2022, Saxony Police said they were investigating a seventh possible participant in the heist.

+“Based on the evaluation of recordings from the video surveillance system in the Historisches Grünes Gewölbe, there is initial suspicion that the person pictured helped prepare the burglary by spying on the scene of the crime between 10:03 a.m. and 12:21 p.m. on the day before the crime and making the knowledge gained available to those directly involved in the crime,” the police said in a statement at the time.

 The-CNN-Wire